alibaba/EasyCV/README.md

 ## Introduction

-EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focuses on self-supervised learning, transformer based models, and major CV tasks including image classification, metric-learning, object detection, pose estimation and so on.
+EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focuses on self-supervised learning, transformer based models, and major CV tasks including image classification, metric-learning, object detection, pose estimation, and so on.

 ### Major features

 - **SOTA SSL Algorithms**

-  EasyCV provides state-of-the-art algorithms in self-supervised learning based on contrastive learning such as SimCLR, MoCO V2, Swav, DINO and also MAE based on masked image modeling.
+  EasyCV provides state-of-the-art algorithms in self-supervised learning based on contrastive learning such as SimCLR, MoCO V2, Swav, DINO, and also MAE based on masked image modeling.
 We also provide standard benchmarking tools for ssl model evaluation.

 - **Vision Transformers**

-  EasyCV aims to provide an easy way to use the off-the-shelf SOTA transformer models trained either using supervised learning or self-supervised learning, such as ViT, Swin Transformer and DETR Series.
+  EasyCV aims to provide an easy way to use the off-the-shelf SOTA transformer models trained either using supervised learning or self-supervised learning, such as ViT, Swin Transformer, and DETR Series.
 More models will be added in the future.
 In addition, we support all the pretrained models from [timm](https://github.com/rwightman/pytorch-image-models).

 - **Functionality & Extensibility**

   In addition to SSL, EasyCV also supports image classification, object detection, metric learning, and more areas will be supported in the future.
 Although covering different areas, EasyCV decomposes the framework into different components such as dataset, model and running hook, making it easy to add new components and combining it with existing modules.

   EasyCV provides simple and comprehensive interface for inference.
 Additionally, all models are supported on [PAI-EAS](https://help.aliyun.com/document_detail/113696.html), which can be easily deployed as online service and support automatic scaling and service monitoring.

 - **Efficiency**

-  EasyCV supports multi-gpu and multi worker training.
+  EasyCV supports multi-gpu and multi-worker training.
 EasyCV uses [DALI](https://github.com/NVIDIA/DALI) to accelerate data io and preprocessing process, and uses [TorchAccelerator](https://github.com/alibaba/EasyCV/tree/master/docs/source/tutorials/torchacc.md) and fp16 to accelerate training process.
 For inference optimization, EasyCV exports model using jit script, which can be optimized by [PAI-Blade](https://help.aliyun.com/document_detail/205134.html)

 ## What's New